gemini-oss/starfleet/mkdocs/developerGuide/primaryComponents/workerShips/Overview.md

 ### Configuration
 Each worker ship _**must**_ define a configuration Marshmallow schema.
 The Marshmallow schema _must_ either directly use or sub-class the `WorkerShipBaseConfigurationTemplate` class.

-There are fields here that are required for ALL worker ships, like the `Enabled` field, and the `FanOutStrategy` fields to name a few.
+There are fields here that are required for ALL worker ships, like for example the `Enabled` field.
 These are discussed [in detail in](../../../architecture/Configuration.md#worker-ship-configurations) in the configuration architecture section.

 You are able to define whatever fields your worker class needs to have a proper configuration.
 A great example is with the `AccountIndexGeneratorShip`, which extends the base schema: